 Golgappa shots:- Traditionally golgappas are small hollow balls made from semolina and flour and deep-fried.
 These fried balls are then filled with spicy potato mix and water flavored with carom seeds, mint, and tamarind.
 Each ball that gets crushed in the mouth causes an explosion of flavors.
 During Holi, these golgappas are often filled with one’s favorite alcohol to set the party mood.

 Gujiyas: These are deep-fried pastries stuffed with a sweet filling of evaporated milk or caramelized desiccated coconut.
 They resemble empanadas a lot and there is a chance that they may have emerged from the influence of the Portuguese rule in our country.

 Malpuas: They are sweet round flat pancakes or fritters deep-fried and dipped in sugar syrup.
 They can be topped with dried fruits or sweet thickened milk called rabdi.

 Halwa: Halwa is a delicious sweet pudding made from a variety of ingredients like cereals, carrots, beetroots, gourds, pumpkin, etc. Ghee or clarified butter is added for the flavor and aroma and lots of dried fruits and nuts are mixed with the dish which adds to the richness.

 Holi outside India

-Holi is celebrated all over the world wherever Indian Hindu immigrants have settled like United Kingdom, USA, South Africa, Mauritius, Pakistan, Nepal etc .It is also celebrated with a lot of pomp in the twin island states of Trinidad and Tobago which has a large population of Indians .
-Holi is said to have come to Trinidad around 1845 by the Hindus who migrated from Bihar as contractual labourers on the sugarcane field.
+Holi is celebrated all over the world wherever Indian Hindu immigrants have settled like United Kingdom, USA, South Africa, Mauritius, Pakistan, Nepal etc.It is also celebrated with a lot of pomp in the twin-island states of Trinidad and Tobago which has a large population of Indians.
+Holi is said to have come to Trinidad around 1845 by the Hindus who migrated from Bihar as contractual laborers on the sugarcane field.